UK banks years away from end to mis-selling scandal - ombudsman

-LONDON Britain's banks will be paying out compensation to customers mis-sold loan insurance for years to come, having already set aside 24 billion pounds to deal with the issue, the chief financial ombudsman said.
+LONDON, Jan 6 Britain's banks will be paying out compensation to customers mis-sold loan insurance for years to come, having already set aside 24 billion pounds ($36.5 billion) to deal with the issue, the chief financial ombudsman said.

 The Financial Ombudsman Service, which steps in when banks and their customers can't reach an agreement, said it expected to settle 250,000 disputes about the mis-selling of payment protection insurance (PPI) in the next financial year.